Chinese Culture And Entertainment Group Yuewen Expands Global Reach Through IP Awards

-(MENAFN- GlobeNewsWire - Nasdaq) Beijing, China, Feb.
-06, 2024 (GLOBE NEWSWIRE) -- On February 5th, the highly anticipated Yuewen Global IP Awards, which was grandly held in Singapore, made its debut broadcast on Tencent Video.
+(MENAFN- GetNews) On February 5th, the highly anticipated Yuewen Global IP Awards, which was grandly held in Singapore, made its debut broadcast on Tencent Video.
 This marked a significant milestone for the prestigious awards ceremony as it expanded its reach beyond national borders, reflecting its ambition to establish a global presence.

 Yuewen, Chinese Culture and Entertainment Group, mainly develops intellectual property (IP) based on online literature.
 It is known for trailblazing a pay-to-read model in China's online literature industry, which has made it one of the most popular choices for authors looking to earn a living from online fiction.
 It has over 200 million monthly active users in all platforms.